AdobeDocs/audience-manager.it-IT/help/using/api/rest-api-main/aam-api-destinations/aam-api-destinations.md

 ---

-# Metodi API di destinazione {#destination-api-methods}
+# Destination API Methods {#destination-api-methods}

 Metodi che consentono di utilizzare in modo programmatico le funzioni di destinazione.

 <!-- c_destinations_api.xml -->

-In Audience Manager, una destinazione è qualsiasi altro sistema (server pubblicitario, [!DNL DSP]rete pubblicitaria, exchange, il tuo cookie di prime parti, ecc.) con cui condividere i dati.
+In Audience Manager, a destination is any other system (ad server, [!DNL DSP], ad network, exchange, your own first-party cookie, etc.) con cui condividere i dati.

-## Tipi di destinazione: URL e cookie {#destination-types}
+## Destination Types: URL and Cookie {#destination-types}

-Elenca le variabili utilizzate dal `destinationType` parametro.
-Specificare `push` o `ADS` utilizzare una [!UICONTROL URL] o [!UICONTROL cookie destination]più operazioni.
-Non è possibile creare [!UICONTROL server-to-server destinations] con i metodi di destinazione [!DNL API] disponibili.
+Lists the variables used by the `destinationType` parameter.
+Specify `push` or `ADS` to work with a [!UICONTROL URL] or [!UICONTROL cookie destination].
+You cannot create [!UICONTROL server-to-server destinations] with the available destination [!DNL API] methods.

 <!-- r_destination_types.xml -->